agbarnett/pollies/README.md

-# pollies
+# Politicians' historical survival
-Life expectancy of politicians
+Analysis of the life expectancy of politicians compared with the general public in multiple countries.